RainbowRain9/auto-prompt/README.md

 2. Use the search function to find specific types of templates
 3. Like and favorite interesting templates
 4. Share your high-quality templates with the community

+### 4. Language Switching

+1. Click the language switcher button (🌐) in the top-right corner or sidebar
+2. Select your preferred language (Chinese/English)
+3. The interface will switch languages instantly without page refresh
+4. Your language preference will be saved for future visits

 ## 🤝 Contribution Guide